hkaanturgut/hkaanturgut/README.md

 ### Hi there 👋

-I’m currently working as a Multi-Cloud & DevOps Engineer with the knowledge of multi-cloud providers such as Microsoft Azure , AWS and Google Cloud
+I’m currently working as a Cloud & DevOps Engineer with the knowledge of cloud providers such as Microsoft Azure , AWS and Google Cloud
 @ <a href="https://www.linkedin.com/company/deop/" target="_blank">Deop.Inc</a>

 - Environment provisioning and automation by using Terraform and Terraspace